 Director: Andrew David

-Keanu Reeves stars as Eddie Kasalivich, a machinist working on an experiment to rid the world of petroleum products and introduce hydrogen-based power into the world through an ever abundant and clean "fossil fuel" known as water.
+Keanu Reeves (A Walk in the Clouds, Speed) stars as Eddie Kasalivich, a machinist working on an experiment to rid the world of petroleum products and introduce hydrogen-based power into the world through an ever abundant and clean "fossil fuel" known as water.
 Some unknown baddies sabotage the successful experiment and Eddie and the other surviving scientists are framed for the "accident" which destroys eight city blocks in Chicago.
-The rest of the film is mostly chase as Eddie and his mandatory love interest (Rachel Weisz as the physicist) run from the cops, FBI, and the aforementioned baddies in order to get to the bottom of what's going on.
+The rest of the film is mostly chase as Eddie and his mandatory love interest, physicist Dr. Lily Sinclair (Weisz, The Mummy) run from the cops, FBI, and the aforementioned baddies in order to get to the bottom of what's going on.

-And who are the people who've decided Keanu Reeves is a great actor that deserves more starring vehicles.
-Yes, I realize he was in a fairly good monster hit film called SPEED, but truth be told he was terrible in that one and he's even worse in this one.
-He has absolutely no depth in acting ability and you could have pulled a random person off the street who had more charisma and screen presence.
-Thank goodness there's Morgan Freeman, one of the great actors working today, to give the whole mad mess an ounce of credibility.
+And who are the people who've decided Keanu Reeves is a great actor that deserves more starring vehicles?
+As evidenced here, Reeves has little depth in acting ability; you could have pulled a random person off the street who had more charisma and screen presence.
+Thank goodness there's Morgan Freeman (The Shawshank Redemption, Unforgiven), one of the great actors working today, to give the whole mad mess an ounce of credibility.
 Too bad he wasted his time and talent on an instantly forgettable but forever regrettable dud like this.

 ©1997 Vince Leo